nativefier/nativefier/readme.md

 # electron-packager

-Build a distributable app from an electron app source code directory. **Currently only Mac OS is implemented** but you can send PRs to implement windows/linux :)
+Build a distributable app from an electron app source code directory. **Currently only Mac OS and Linux are implemented** but you can send PRs to implement windows :)

 *formerly known as atom-shell-packager*